copperspice/copperspice/README.md

 ### Introduction

 CopperSpice is a set of individual libraries which can be used to develop cross platform software applications in C++.
-It is a totally open source project released under the LGPL V2.1 license and was initially derived from the Qt framework.
-Over the last several years CopperSpice has completely diverged, with a goal of providing a first class GUI library to unite the C++ community.
+It is a true open source project released under the LGPL V2.1 license and was initially derived from the Qt framework.

+CopperSpice has diverged to become a modern representation of what can be accomplished with C++.
+Our goal and intention is to provide a first class GUI library to unite the C++ community.

 Our motivation for developing CopperSpice was to change the fundamental design and turn the existing framework into a set of libraries for C++ developers.
 We are accomplishing this by leveraging modern C++ functionality, new technology, and modern tooling.
-CopperSpice currently requires C++17 or newer.

 The libraries available in CopperSpice include: